manassaloi/manassaloi.github.io/_posts/2020-01-01-getting-shit-done-happiness.markdown

 **Learn to let go of things when you see diminishing returns**

 I was the representative of my hostel in college.
 I spent my entire 2nd year in building connections, student politics, aiming for a bigger role in the student council.
-When I realised it was just a giant waste of time, I stopped caring about politics and moved on.
+When I realised politics is just a waste of time, I stopped caring about it and moved on.

 In college, I also used to run a satire site called [Tamatar news](http://tamatarnews.blogspot.com/2011/09/shocking-news-gajalaxmi-anda-stall-wins.html#comment-form) .
 It was the 'thing' in my college.
 I did it for a year.
 In spite of people leaving [reviews like these](http://tamatarnews.blogspot.com/2011/09/shocking-news-gajalaxmi-anda-stall-wins.html?showComment=1315850507806#c2391655012539473911) I stopped when I no longer found joy in blogging.

 I did my undergrad in Computer Science.
-I was a dev for more than a year.
-Then the day I realised I was ready to move to Product I left coding.
+I was a developer for more than a year.
+Then the day I realised I was ready to move to Product and I left coding.

 I was one of the top 50 most followed Indians on Quora once.
-1000s of upvotes on whatever shit I used to write.
-Then one fine day I woke up and realised giving life advice to 15 year olds is not something I want to spend the rest of my life on.
+This was long back before Quora was mainstream.
+I used to get 1000s of upvotes on whatever shit I wrote.
+Then one day I woke up and realised giving life advice to 15 year olds is not something I want to spend the rest of my life on.
 And I left.
 Deleted all my answers.
 Never looked back.
+I recently deleted my Quora account.
+Did the same with Facebook.
+I never had Instagram or Snapchat accounts.
+So except Twitter and Reddit, I don't have any social feeds to waste my time on.

 Used to be a travel blogger once.
 Not anymore.
 Seriously considered doing standup comedy a couple of years back.
 Planned for it by testing my material on facebook.
 Left because I realised being judged by 50-100 people during an open mic event is not something which would make me happy.

 I spent 6 months player Poker every day.
 Apart from my day job it was all I did.
 I won 1.5 Lakhs once over a 7 hours session by finishing 2nd in a tournament, and also lost 30K in a single night (not the same night ;).
 I was doing pretty okay but I realised with every passing day I was getting diminishing return on my happiness from playing poker.
 And there was nothing new to learn.
 So I stopped.
 I play sometimes, but not as obsessively like before.